industrial-edge/notifier-api/README.md

 This how to shows two ways of using the Notifier OpenAPI.

 First it is described how to implement a JavaScript app in Docker including the Notifier OpenAPI.
 The app calculates and monitors a KPI value.
-Therefore the user can define two input topics for the KPI calculation, as well as a min and max limit of the KPI value.
+Therefore the user can define two input tags that are coming from S7 Connector, as well as a min and max limit of the KPI value.
 In case these limits are passed, the app sends a notification to the Notifier app on the IED.

 ![overview](docs/graphics/overview.png)

 Furthermore it is shown how to handle the Notifier OpenAPI requests within the Flow Creator.
 Here the user can for example list the sended notifications from the custom app, accept and clear them.

+Additionally it is shown how to handle the Notifier OpenAPI requests with Postman, a free API platform.

 ## Requirements